Leading CAD Outsourcing Company offers solutions of Engineering CAD Services, Design Drafting & 3D Modeling

 What is the LOD specification?

 The Level of Development (LOD) specification is a framework within Building Information Modeling (BIM) that defines the extent of information and detail within model elements at different project stages.
 Ranging from LOD 100 (conceptual) to LOD 500 (as-built), it outlines the level of accuracy and completeness for each element.
 LOD specifications help standardize communication among project stakeholders, ensuring a shared understanding of the information’s reliability.
-This guidance is instrumental in managing expectations, fostering collaboration, and streamlining decision-making processes throughout the project lifecycle, ultimately contributing to the success and efficiency of construction and design endeavours.
+This guidance is instrumental in managing expectations, fostering collaboration, and streamlining decision-making processes throughout the project lifecycle, ultimately contributing to the success and efficiency of construction and design endeavors.

 What is the difference between LOD 300 and LOD 350?